intermine/im-docs/docs/intermine/get-involved.md

 3. Checkout the new branch.
 4. Commit, commit, commit.
 Using detailed commit messages.
 5. Push changes to your fork.
-6. When you are satisfied that we have reached a sufficiently wombly state of being, then create a new pull request requesting that the head of `you/womblier` be merged into `intermine/dev`.
+6. When you are satisfied that we have reached a sufficiently wombly state of being, create a new pull request requesting that the head of `you/womblier` be merged into `intermine/dev`.

-At any point in the above process you can merge switch to work on another branch and then come back.
+At any point in the above process, you can merge and switch to work on another branch and then come back.
 It is probably a good idea to regularly merge the head of `intermine/dev` into `you/womblier`, especially if development is taking a long time.
 These merges should probably be `rebase` merges.

 Hot fix branches \(serious bugs that are critical fixes to the current release\) should be branched from `master` rather than `dev`, and their pull requests should likewise be for `master`.